Endometriosis and low ferritin levels: endometriosis and nutrient deficiencies.

 5. Fatigue, often chronic.

-Another, most common symptom of iron deficiency can be tiring easily and waking up tired even after you had a good night’s sleep.
+Another, the most common symptom of iron deficiency can be tiring easily and waking up tired even after you had a good night’s sleep.

 These are common and potentially serious symptoms of anemia.